8 Key Standard Library Algorithms

 Updated

 The next chapter of the course introduces over 50 algorithms from the standard library.
-We can use these to solve a huge range of problems we’re likely to encounter when we’re working on our projects.
+We can use these to solve a wide range of problems that we are likely to encounter in our projects.

 Before we go in deep, it’s worth highlighting some of the particularly useful algorithms.
 Here, we introduce eight algorithms that are very commonly needed.